jimkang/d3-batcher/README.md

 d3-batcher
 ==================

 Organizes rendering specs into batches that can efficiently be rendered by d3-selection.
+Intended for use with d3-render-batches.

 Requires v5.2 or higher in Node and ES6/Babelify in the browser.